Why Don’t Ants Get Hurt When They Fall from Heights?

 – J. B. S. Haldane (On Being the Right Size)

-Now that you know that blowing the ants off isn’t going to help you avenge for the cookie it devoured try crushing them next time.
+Now that you know that blowing the ants off isn’t going to help you avenge the cookie it devoured try sharing it with them next time.
 When ants take over the world, they might spare you!